What you'll have at the end

 Your first real buy will hit at the next scheduled cycle (Monday 09:00 Asia/Dubai in our example).
 Watch the first one closely.

 This is the part that makes the bot meaningfully different from just clicking "recurring buy" on the exchange.
-Accumulated BTC gets swept to your own wallet on a schedule, so the exchange never holds material balance.
+Accumulated BTC gets swept off the exchange to your own wallet — but you decide when, so the on-chain fee is a small fraction of the sweep (target <1%).

 On your hardware wallet, generate a fresh receive address.
 Examples: